zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 - when people say something is impossible in SwiftUI, it means they haven’t figured it out yet
 - the struggle is real...until things will \*just\* click

-^even things like presenting a sheet or popping to the root of a navigation stack, become hard.
-Because we've been working with a different tool and mindset all this time.
+^Because we've been working with different tools and mindset all this time.

-^The SDK is still very new and patterns are still evolving.
-You're not alone, we're all still figuring things out, including the SwiftUI team at Apple.
+^You're not alone, we're all still figuring things out, including the SwiftUI team at Apple.

 ^A word of caution, don't believe everything you read online

-^things will be hard first, until we start thinking the swiftui way, then things will just click and then there's no way back, things will just click
+^things will be hard first, things won't make sense..until we start thinking the swiftui way, then things will just click and then there's no going back, everything becomes easy

 ---